 I am updating this post, because persons want to know what brand of coffee that I use; when I make my favorite Caffenol.
 Well, I use Maxwell House Coffee.
 I not only use it in my Caffenol..., I drink it as well.
 So why purchase two types of coffee, when one can serve both uses..

-First, I boil water in a crock pot, then I add one cup of coffee, and boil it for 6-10 minutes.
+First, I add 3 qts of water in a crock pot, then I add one half cup of coffee, and boil it for 6-10 minutes.
 I then let it cool down to around 100 degrees, and then I filter it in to a deep ceramic bowl, using a clean old white tea-shirt.
 I will then bottle that..., into a Snapple glass bottle until I am ready to use it.

 As you can see, I do not use any metal pots or metal materials when I make my Caffenol.